 Whether it’s checking on shipment status, processing refunds, or fielding requests for payment relief, support reps are facing mounting pressure.
 Some of our own customers are experiencing up to 10 times the number of new chat conversations.
-With customer care more important than ever during times of crisis, so how are support teams adapting to this new uncertain reality?
+Customer care is more important than ever during times of crisis, so how are support teams adapting to this new uncertain reality?

 “How are support teams adapting to this new uncertain reality?”

 To find out, we surveyed 400 support managers, directors, and executives across both B2B and B2C and affected industries like media, healthcare, and technology.
 We also spoke directly to support leaders to understand how they’ve responded to the effects of the COVID-19 pandemic.

 Below, we share how the outbreak has impacted three key support metrics – inbound volume, wait times, and CSAT scores – and advice from respected leaders on how to continue caring for your customers in a crisis.

 Inbound volume is spiking for half of support teams